stevmwhitfield/etch-a-sketch/README.md

 ### Description:

-A JavaScript web app made to resemble an Etch-a-Sketch drawing pad.
+A web page made to resemble an Etch-a-Sketch drawing pad.

 ### Skills used: